 Following agreement of the estimates of utilisation and financial impact between the departmental officer and the applicant, the other affected divisions of Health and portfolio agencies are approached to review the costs.
 A finalised cost to the Australian Government is considered by the Department of Finance.
 This finalised cost is included in the recommendation to list to the Minister for Health.

 8.5.2 Budget impact timeframes

 The financial impact of all listings on the PBS and the RPBS are considered by each responsible area of the Australian Government.
-The Minister for Health will also consider costs in relation to the Medicare Benefits Schedule, the Department of Human Services and any other area affected by a listing on the PBS and the RPBS schedules.
+The Minister for Health will also consider costs in relation to the Medicare Benefits Schedule, Services Australia and any other area affected by a listing on the PBS and the RPBS schedules.
 Where the net cost to the Australian Government of listing a medicine is greater than $20 million in any of the forward years, the Minister refers the listing to the Cabinet for consideration.
 Refer to Section 4 of the PBAC Guidelines for further details of the requirements for estimating budget impact.